 Manage your training efforts with a full overview using an online training management system.

-Tips for online learning
+5 tips for effective online learning

 When it comes to the delivery of online training, the first and most critical step is the learning tech itself.
 The trainer needs to understand the relevant technology fully and be capable of using it to its best effect, making use of the appropriate features to enhance learning.
 No one wants to be waiting around for the trainer to figure out how to share the slides.